Pediatric Clerkship Table of Contents and Information

 Student Academic Support Services (SASS) - Any special testing accommodations need to be arranged at the beginning of the rotation.
 If not it may not be possible to honor requests (i.e. testing in the SASS office, etc.).
-NO special accommodations will be given for the SLIDE exams.
+No special accommodations are necessary for the SLIDE exams.

 Students failing to complete and turn in their Pediatric Patient Log cards (white clinic cards), their H&P Card and their Night Call card (all with appropriate signatures) and all duty hours and diagnoses logs within 30 days of the end of the rotation will receive a failing grade for the rotation.
 Cards are required to be submitted the Wednesday before the Pediatrics Shelf exam.
 There will be no guarantee that card documentation will be satisfied if cards are submitted at any other time other than the Wednesday before the exam.

 Each student is required to complete a Hall Tackett evaluation.
 These evaluations must be completed before student grades can be turned into the registrar's office.
 If you do not complete your Hall Tackett by the time grades are being reported, an “I” will be submitted for your grade and you will have 1 week from that point to complete it.
-If you fail to complete your Hall Tackett by the end of the week, unless preapproved by the clerkship director, you will receive an F for the rotation.
+If you fail to complete your Hall Tackett by the end of the week, unless preapproved by the clerkship director, you will receive an “F” for the rotation.